ctrueden/equilibrium/_pages/orgs/spi.md

 ### Criminals and villains

-The SPI has faced many threats throughout its 50 year existence, and brought many criminals to justice.
+The SPI has faced many threats throughout its 50 year existence, and brought many criminals to justice, while others have escaped their just desserts... so far.
 Most recently, those include:

 | Case(s)                                           | Person                                                         |
 |---------------------------------------------------|----------------------------------------------------------------|